Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 ![Instructions](readme-docs/instructions-invaders.webp)
 </details>

-- Each game page features a instructions overlay.
+- Each game page features an instructions overlay.
 - The instructions overlay can be displayed by clicking on the text "instructions" beneath the game's title.
 The interactivity is indicated by the cursor changing to a pointer and the text being underlined when hovered over.
 - The overlay includes the game title, simple instructions and a link styled as a button to dismiss the overlay.
 - The overlay is styled with white text on a black background.
 A box-shadow gives the illusion of the overlay floating over the game board.
 The "Got It!" link is styled as a button with black text on a white background that transitions to white text on a green background when hovered over to indicate to the user that they are about to interact with it.